atharva-gadekar/-Student-Management-System/README.md

 ## Introduction
 The Student Management System is a platform that manages student data, tasks, and administrative functionalities.
 Built on a Node.js backend using the Express framework,  enhanced by TypeScript, the system provides separate functionalities for students and admins, secured with JWT (JSON Web Tokens) for authentication and authorization.

-The platform bifurcates into two primary interfaces:
+The platform has two main sections:

-1. Administrative Interface: Tailored for faculty and administrative personnel, this interface enables effortless student registration, task assignments, and admin account creations.
+1. Admin Section: For teachers and staff.
+It lets them easily add students, give tasks, and make new admin accounts.

-2. Student Interface: Geared towards students, this offers an intuitive platform to view tasks, manage profiles, and update statuses.
+2. Student Section: For students.
+They can see their tasks, change their profile details, and update task progress.

 ## Features
 1. **Admin Features**